Short-term rental management insurance that covers every booking

 What is short-term rental management insurance?

-Short-term rental management insurance is the commercial coverage program a vacation rental manager or Airbnb co-host needs to operate independently of the property owner's policy.
-It absorbs guest injury claims, owner disputes, worker injuries, and data breach costs that fall on the management company, not the owner.
+Short-term rental management insurance is the commercial coverage program a vacation rental manager or Airbnb co-host carries to cover guest injury claims, owner disputes, worker injuries, and data breach costs.
+The owner insures the property; this program covers the management company's operations.

 Managed listing count and annual guest nights